Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 We have two types of tests:

-1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
+1. **GUI Tests** - These are _System Tests_ that test the entire Application by simulating user actions on the GUI.
    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,